What is contact dermatitis?

 Identification and elimination of the substance causing contact dermatitis is the best solution.

-For mild cases, over the counter antihistamines may be administered to control the itching.
-These can be obtained at any chemist.
+For mild cases, over the counter antihistamines can help to control itching.
 Common brands include Phenergan, Periactin, Polaramine, Zadine, Claratyne and Zyrtec.

 What are antihistamines?

-Below is a chart of antihistamines and the recommended dosage for a 5 kg (8 lb) cat.
+Below is a chart of antihistamines and the dosage for a 5 kg (8 lb) cat.

 Antibiotics may be necessary to treat secondary bacterial infections.